All Products

 Prerequisites

-2. On the Clusters page, click the name of the cluster that you want to manage and choose Applications > Knative in the left-side navigation pane.
+2. On the Clusters page, click the name of your cluster, then choose Applications > Knative in the left-side navigation pane.

 3. On the Knative page, click the Services tab.
-Set Namespace to default, click Create from Template, and then select Custom from the Sample Template drop-down list.
-Copy the following content to the template editor and click Create to create a Knative Service named helloworld-grpc.
+Set Namespace to default, click Create from Template, and select Custom from the Sample Template drop-down list.
+Copy the following YAML to the template editor and click Create.

 apiVersion: serving.knative.dev/v1